UNCG-DAISY/psi-collect/paper/paper.md

 Post-event imagery is typically large, both in terms of the number of individual image files and the size of each file.
 For example, Hurricane Florence (2018) has over 29,000 JPEG images, with an average size of 7.7 Mb.
-The first steps for extracting information from this data requires acquiring and processing images.
-NOAA ERI is currently available as a Web Map Tile Service or via download using a graphical user interface (directing users to the relevant tar and ZIP archive).
+The first steps for extracting information from these data involve acquiring and processing images.
+NOAA ERI is currently available as a Web Map Tile Service or via download using a graphical user interface (directing users to the relevant tar and ZIP archive) [Add reference to website].
 To enable users to download NOAA ERI images via command line for use in reproducible computational workflows, we developed a Python module (`psi-collect`).

-The key functionality of `psi-collect` is it allows users to download specific tar and ZIP archives based on storm name, date of image acquisition (day, month, and/or year), image type (JPEG, TIFF).
+The key functionality of `psi-collect` is it allows users to download specific tar and ZIP archives based on storm name, date of image acquisition (day, month, and/or year), and/or image type (JPEG, TIFF).
 Users can also filter and select specific files using regular expressions.
 The module includes an automatic resumption feature in the event that a download is interrupted.
-Each tar and ZIP archive is checked for integrity of contents upon download completion to ensure that data is accurate and intact.
+Each tar and ZIP archive is checked for integrity of contents upon download completion to ensure that data are accurate and intact.

 The module also functions as a tool for managing a user’s library of images — users can quickly understand which storms they have downloaded.
 A cataloging tool is also supplied, which allows users to build CSV files that display key information for each image such as image name, acquisition data, file size, and latitude and longitude for each corner of image (extracted from the associated `.geom` file).
-This catalog can be used for statistical and spatial analysis.
+This catalog can be used for statistical and spatial analyses.

 `psi-collect` addresses four issues experienced by researchers working with large collections of NOAA post storm aerial imagery.